 UW-IT Mentoring connects newer UW-Madison employees with experienced colleagues in peer relationships that enhance skills, knowledge and experience.
 Enjoy the freedom to choose a mentor from anyone on campus.

-- A structured one-year format with clear expectations and outcomes for those in a mentoring relationship
+The program will match mentors with mentees who will then establish clear expectations and goals in their mentoring relationship.
+A flexible one-year format with clear expectations and outcomes for those in a mentoring relationship.

 - Commit to regularly scheduled meeting times with your mentee